 Now Wood Ducks like to roost in trees.
 We would find Mr Drake walking around a certain tree or sat below and if we looked up, there would be Mrs Drake.
 However, Wood Ducks also like water, and nesting near or above it.
 So when Mrs Drake wanted a nest, she decided that she should explore beyond the Chateau’s enclosed land to a nearby river.

 Mr Drake always went with her.
 They would explore out, and come back in the evenings.
 And then one day, Mr Drake came back alone.
 He went in to the duck enclosure, stuck his head under his wing, and didn’t move for 2 days.
-Normally a very talkative duck, he went completely silent.
+Normally a very, very talkative duck, he went completely silent.
 We never saw Mrs Drake again.
 That’s when we first realised that ducks grieve.

 In the case of Gold Shaw Farm he has different breeds of duck that hang out together, even one duck that hangs out solely with geese, because she grew up with them.
 In this sort of case, there can be grief for these well known siblings if they die.